awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-getting-started.md

 **Note**
 If you want to create a zero dollar offer, you must select **I want to enable zero dollar prices** for confirmation\.
 This precaution helps to prevent you from accidentally creating a free offer\.
    + **Service agreement** – Documents that define your service agreement with the customer\.
 The documents that you upload \(in text or PDF formats\) are appended together into a single PDF document, so make sure that the file name is not required to understand the content\.
    + **Offer expiration date** – The date the offer expires\.
 This determines how long the buyer has to accept the offer and is unrelated to when the professional service will be available\.
+You can extend the offer expiration date after your offer has been created\.

 1. Select **Next** when you're done editing the options\.